 - Non-participating savings, pensions and endowment contracts;

-- Unit linked savings contracts and collective investment savings products.
+- Unit linked savings contracts, unit trusts and collective investment savings products.

 Non-participating business is written in the non profit part of the Society Long Term Fund (LTF).
 Profits accrue solely to shareholders.
 Participating contracts are supported by the with-profits part of the Society LTF.
 They offer policyholders the possibility of payment of benefits in addition to those guaranteed by the contract.
 The amount and timing of the additional benefits (usually called bonuses) are contractually at the discretion of the Group.

-For unit linked savings contracts and collective investment savings products, there is a direct link between the investments and the obligations.
+For unit linked savings contracts, unit trusts and collective investment savings products, there is a direct link between the investments and the obligations.
 The financial risk on these contracts is borne by the policyholders and therefore detailed risk disclosures have not been presented in respect of the associated assets and liabilities.
 Unit linked business is written in the Society LTF.
-Collective investment business is administered by Legal & General (Portfolio Management Services) Limited.
+Unit trust and collective investment business is administered by Legal & General (Unit Trust Managers) Limited and Legal & General (Portfolio Management Services) Limited, respectively.

 Pensions (individual and corporate)